 Now it came to pass in the fourteenth year of King Hezekiah that Sennacherib king of Assyria came up against all the fortified cities of Judah and took them.
 Then the king of Assyria sent the Rabshakeh with a great army from Lachish to King Hezekiah at Jerusalem.
 And he stood by the aqueduct from the upper pool, on the highway to the Fuller’s Field.
 And Eliakim the son of Hilkiah, who was over the household, Shebna the scribe, and Joah the son of Asaph, the recorder, came out to him.

 a.
-In the fourteenth year of King Hezekiah: This is about the years 700 B.C., during the reign of the godly King Hezekiah of Judah.
+In the fourteenth year of King Hezekiah: This was about the year 700 B.C., during the reign of the godly King Hezekiah of Judah.
 The events of this chapter are also recorded in 2 Kings 18:13-27 and 2 Chronicles 32:1-19.

 i.
 This begins a four-chapter section different than the prophecies recorded before or after.
 Isaiah 36-37 describe the LORD’s work against the Assyrian threat.
 Isaiah 38-39 describe the response to the Babylonian threat.

 ii.
 “This is history at its best, not dull recital of statistics and dates but an account which enables us to sense the haughty arrogance of the Assyrian and the chilling clutch of despair at the hearts of the Israelites.”
 (Cundall, cited in Grogan)

 b.
-Sennacherib King of Assyria came up against all the fortified cities of Judah and took them: This Assyrian invasion has been the broad background for much of the Isaiah’s prophecy in Isaiah chapters 1 through 35.
+Sennacherib King of Assyria came up against all the fortified cities of Judah and took them: This Assyrian invasion has been the broad background for much of Isaiah’s prophecy in Isaiah chapters 1 through 35.
 Now, Isaiah gives us a historical record of what happened during the time he prophesied about.

 i.
 The Assyrian army swept down from the north, conquering Syria and Israel, as Isaiah prophesied in Isaiah 8:3-4 and many other passages.
 The Assyrian army then came up against all the fortified cities of Judah and took them, as Isaiah prophesied in Isaiah 7:16-17 and many other passages.